 On a global basis, the frequency band 108–117.975 MHz is used for ILS (localizer) and VHF omnidirectional radio range (VOR).
-Implementation of the ground-based augmentation system (GBAS) under an allocation to the AM(R)S in this band has started and will be progressively implemented.
+Implementation of the ground-based augmentation system (GBAS) under an allocation to the AM(R)S in this band is underway.
 Such implementation is subject to a satisfactory safety case with specific attention to interference into GNSS signals.
 In the longer term, GBAS may replace ILS in some areas.
 The spectrum vacated by future ILS decommissioning, if any, will be reused for GBAS systems.
-Some use of ILS is expected to continue to well beyond 2030.
+Some use of ILS is expected to continue for the foreseeable future.

 On a global basis, the future use of VOR systems is expected to decline due to implementation of GNSS and RNAV.
 However, a residual number of VOR systems will continue to be in operation to meet specific requirements beyond 2030.
 The vacated spectrum, if any, will be reused for AM(R)S.

 The allocation to the AM(R)S in the 112–117.975 MHz band can also be used for VDL Mode 4.
-The spectrum requirements for VDL Mode 4 until 2020 are expected to be minimal (up to a maximum of 2 to 4 channels) and can easily be implemented in most areas.
+The spectrum requirements for VDL Mode 4 are expected to be minimal (up to a maximum of 2 to 4 channels) and can easily be implemented in most areas.
 This frequency band is also considered to accommodate VHF air-ground voice and data link systems, subject to spectrum availability.